whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2026-spring/09-polygon-topology-and-texturing/09-07-texturing-and-rendering-in-class-exercise.md

 ---
 title: 09.07 Texturing and Rendering In Class Exercise
 date: 2026-03-18T09:00:00-04:00
-lastmod: 2026-03-18T08:54:19-04:00
+lastmod: 2026-03-19T12:40:10-04:00
 ---

 ## Assignment Deliverables

+1. Render Image 1
+    - Label file YYYY-MM-DD Lastname Firstname Render Image 1 (`.png`, `.jpg`)
+2. Render Image 2
+    - Label file YYYY-MM-DD Lastname Firstname Render Image 2 (`.png`, `.jpg`)
+3. Blender `.blend` file with packed resources **or** Upload Maya scene archive `.zip`
+    - Label file YYYY-MM-DD Lastname Firstname 3D Scene (`.blend`, `.zip`)

+## Assignment Overview

+3D models used in rendering are boring and nondescript without textures and colors.
+These can be enhanced with physical based materials.

+### Requirements

-1. Minimum of 2 render images each of a a UV unwrapped and textured object in [Blender](../../../../3d-modeling/blender/blender.md) **or in** [Maya](../../../../3d-modeling/maya/maya.md)
+- Minimum of 2 render images each of a a UV unwrapped and textured object in [Blender](../../../../3d-modeling/blender/blender.md) **or in** [Maya](../../../../3d-modeling/maya/maya.md)
 - Minimum of 1 object mesh with more than 6 faces in scene
 - Minimum of 1 use of each of the following (Texture Image, Bump)
 - Minimum of 1 light source
 - Render 2 different camera views of the scene at a minimum 1920x1080 or 3840x2160 (.png or .jpg)

-## Assignment Overview

-3D models used in rendering are boring and nondescript without textures and colors.
-These can be enhanced with physical based materials.
+### Process

 1. Create a 3D polygon model with more than 6 faces. _(You can use meshes from [3D scans](../../../../3d-modeling/3d-scanning.md) or from [photogrammetry scans](../../../../3d-modeling/photogrammetry.md) or exported models from Autodesk Fusion._)
 2. UV unwrap an object mesh.